 If you really dislike an art movement, then just ignore it rather than criticise it.
 There is nothing to gain from negativity.
 Time is much better spent searching for positive inspiration.

 There are two parts to this tip.
 First is to realize there will always be artists who are more talented than you.
-Second is to embrace those artists and try to learn from them.
+The second is to embrace those artists and try to learn from them.

 We live during a time when we can watch over the shoulders (via the internet or in life workshops) of some of the top artists in the world.
 Take advantage of that and surround yourself with those great artists who inspire you.